stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 View and browse Parquet, Excel, CSV, and TSV files directly in JupyterLab.
 Double-click any .parquet, .xlsx, .csv, or .tsv file to open it in a simple, spreadsheet-like table view - no code required (yes, really).
 Navigate through your data, inspect values, and explore the structure of your tabular data files with interactive column resizing and advanced filtering capabilities.

+**Full disclosure:** This is a shameless ripoff of your typical tabular data browsing tools.
+Zero ingenuity, zero creativity - just unabashed borrowing of ideas that worked elsewhere.
+If it looks familiar, that's the point.

 ![Parquet Viewer](.resources/screenshot-table.png)

 **Opening files:** Right-click any supported file and select "Tabular Data Viewer" from the "Open With" menu, or simply double-click to open with the default viewer.